How Eating Plant-Based Affects Brain Chemistry and Depression

 Nutrient Density: Plant-based diets are rich in antioxidants, folate, magnesium, and other vital vitamins and minerals.
 These vitamins and minerals are essential for brain health and can control mood.

 Gut Health: Research into the relationship between the gut and brain is fascinating, and it is well known that a plant-based diet supports healthy gut flora.
 A healthy gut can have a good effect on mood and mental stability.
+Not only does the diet affect the mood but it has been discovered that there is a correlation between an increased intake of protein and fat and decreased anxiety and depression.

 Anti-Inflammatory Qualities: Depression and chronic inflammation have been connected.
 Due to their high levels of phytonutrients and antioxidants, plant-based diets are inherently anti-inflammatory and can help to lessen inflammation in the body and brain.
+Epidemiological studies show that diet affects inflammation in the body .
+Therefore a plant-based diet can reduce the risk of heart disease and cancer.

 Complex Carbohydrates: Whole grains and the complex carbohydrates present in plant-based diets help regulate blood sugar levels and give a constant supply of energy, reducing mood swings.